-The game play boils down to simply pushing buttons.
+The gameplay boils down to simply pushing buttons.
 Hundreds of buttons.
 Over and over and over again.
-The game features 16 'tiers', each with from one to several rooms therein, eventually leading down to The Virus.
-You need to find the proper pattern of button pushes to get there as fast as possible.
-(No, you aren't time limited, but that makes for more dramatic tension.)
+The game features sixteen 'tiers', each with one to several rooms within, eventually leading down to The Virus.
+You need to find the right pattern of button pushes to get there as fast as possible, though no actual time limit is in place.

 The problem is, for whatever reason (idiocy is likely), none of the buttons are labeled significantly.
 Many look normal (elevator buttons, for instance), while others are completely off-kilter (bombs on a blender?
 Snowmen and suns on a doorbell?), and even after pushing many of them, there's often no way to remember EVERYTHING (without taking copious notes, which would be possible, but crazy).
 So where does the fun in pushing all these buttons come from?

 That's just 40% of the game, and 10% of the 'gags'.
-The charm comes in seeing what freaky thing the developers came up with THIS time--every single button that does not teleport you to another room does something unique, often with a very Monty Python-ish feel.
-At times, pushing the wrong button is more fun than the right one.
-Some buttons also trigger odd 'cameos', where characters like your dog talk to you, or oddball characters from the game do something (again, Python-ish), or the Virus himself comes out and taunts you for a bit.
+The charm comes in seeing what freaky thing the developers came up with THIS time – every single button that does not teleport you to another room does something unique, often with a very Python-esque feel.

 You can't push EVERY button, though.
 See, The Virus realized you might try that.
-Hooked up to 30 buildings and 30 buttons are 30 bombs.
-Pushing that button will detonate the building in question, and there's no way for you to tell in advance that you're going to blow the Diet Building in Japan or Mr. Smith's Farm in Kansas up.
-If all 30 buildings fall, you lose anyway...
+Hooked up to thirty buildings and thirty buttons are thirty bombs.
+Pushing those buttons will detonate the building in question, and there's no way for you to tell in advance whether you're going to blow up the Diet Building in Japan or Mr. Smith's Farm in Kansas.
+If all thirty buildings fall, you lose.

-What you have in Switch is one, long running gag that winds up being visually engaging, even if the game play is sorely lacking.
-Those who dislike games being akin to tripping on LSD will do well to stay far, far away.
-Others who enjoy weird and silly will have a fun trip, at least a few times, through Switch.
+What you have in Switch is one, long, running gag that winds up being visually engaging, even if the gameplay is sorely lacking.
+If you don't mind what amounts to a virtual acid trip, you'll enjoy at least a few playthroughs of Switch.
 If only every Sega CD game had been this good!

 Reviewed by: Magnificent Linnard